Ghost-ai-cpu/openmonero/README.md

-# OpenWorktips - a fully open sourced implementation of MyWorktips backend
+#  Worktips-web-wallet - a fully open sourced implementation of MyMonero backend

 In this example [restbed](https://github.com/Corvusoft/restbed/) is used to demonstrate how to provide Worktips related JSON REST service.
 For this purpose,